gms298/LXC-CONTAINERS-DEMO/README.md

 	`sudo apt-get install git`

+	`sudo apt-get install redis-server`

 	Then git clone this repository and run `npm install` to install all dependencies.

+	Next, open up a separate Terminal window and run the redis server using `redis-server`.

-	Now run the simple server using `node lxc_container.js`.
+	Now run the simple server using `node lxc_container.js` on containers 2 and 3.

+	Switch to container 1 and then run the proxy server using `node lxc_main.js`.

 **Note**: You can change the predefined output (console.log statement) in `lxc_container.js` as needed, to differentiate between Containers 2 and 3.